William M. Branham

 Branham claimed that he had received an angelic visitation on May 7, 1946, commissioning his worldwide ministry and launching his campaigning career in mid-1946.
 His fame rapidly spread as crowds were drawn to his stories of angelic visitations and reports of miracles happening at his meetings.
-His ministry spawned many emulators and set the broader healing revival that later became the modern charismatic movement in motion.
+His ministry spawned many emulators and set in motion the broader healing revival that later became the modern charismatic movement.
 At the peak of his popularity in the 1950s, Branham was widely adored and "the neo-Pentecostal world believed Branham to be a prophet to their generation".
 From 1955, Branham's campaigning and popularity began to decline as the Pentecostal churches began to withdraw their support from the healing campaigns for primarily financial reasons.
 By 1960, Branham transitioned into a teaching ministry.

 Unlike his contemporaries, who followed doctrinal teachings which are known as the Full Gospel tradition, Branham developed an alternative theology which was primarily a mixture of Calvinist and Arminian doctrines, and had a heavy focus on dispensationalism and Branham's own unique eschatological views.
 While widely accepting the restoration doctrine he espoused during the healing revival, his divergent post-revival teachings were deemed increasingly controversial by his charismatic and Pentecostal contemporaries, who subsequently disavowed many of the doctrines as "revelatory madness".
-His teachings on serpent seed and his belief that membership in a Christian denomination was connected to the mark of the beast alienated many of his former supporters.
+His racial teachings on serpent seed and his belief that membership in a Christian denomination was connected to the mark of the beast alienated many of his former supporters.
 His closest followers, however, accepted his sermons as oral scripture and refer to his teachings as The Message.
 Despite Branham's objections, some followers of his teachings placed him at the center of a cult of personality during his final years.
 Branham claimed that he had converted over one million people during his career.
 His teachings continue to be promoted by the William Branham Evangelistic Association, which reported that about 2 million people received its material in 2018.
 Branham died following a car accident in 1965.